Builder68/OpenEarlyMacsRAMexpansion/README.md

 Unlike the Macintosh Plus, which offers a straightforward SIMM-based memory upgrade, expanding the memory of these early Macs is significantly more complex and requires additional components.
 Back in the day, RAM expansion boards were available to increase the memory of early Macs.
 However, finding these boards in working condition has become increasingly challenging and expensive.
 The *Mac Rescue board*, one of the very few that provides full 4MB of RAM, is particularly rare.

-This newly designed expansion board, paired with an auxiliary board I called **RAM Refresh Configurator**, provides a flexible and customizable solution to increase memory up to 4MB.
-The circuitry is largely based on the *Macsnap 548E board from DOVE computer corp.* With a few modifications and enhancements, 4MB RAM is easily achievable using newer, higher-density FP DRAM ICs of 256Kb x 16 bits (512KB per IC).
+This newly designed expansion board, paired with an auxiliary board I called **RAM Refresh Configurator**, provides a simple solution to increase memory up to 4MB.
+The circuitry is largely based on the *Macsnap 548E board from DOVE computer corp.* With a few modifications and enhancements, 4MB RAM was achieved, using higher-density FP DRAM ICs.

 ![Screenshot 2024-10-22 at 3 00 07 PM](https://github.com/user-attachments/assets/0927eb3d-6c0c-4479-a216-cbbe3e41b88d)
 ![Screenshot 2024-10-22 at 6 50 35 PM](https://github.com/user-attachments/assets/46a6b025-a1a6-4c5b-a361-0ad218c6825e)

-The expansion board has been tested only with 128K MacPlus / 512Ke ROMs.
+The expansion board has been tested only with MacPlus / 512Ke ROMs.
 If a *ROM-INATOR board* is installed concurrently, it needs to be previously patched (instructions provided below.
 Many thanks to Golden Potato and SVGA for this solution!).

 ## KEY FEATURES

-• Configurable to add up to 3.5MB of RAM, resulting in a total of 4MB when combined with the onboard memory, the maximum supported by early Macs.
+• Configurable to add up to 4MB of RAM, the maximum supported by early Macs.

-• Compatible with Macintosh 512K using either Apple 128K ROM or ROM-INATOR, and the 512KE.
+• Compatible with Macintosh 128/512K using either Apple 128K ROM or ROM-INATOR, and the 512KE.

-• Version 3 of the expansion and auxiliary boards now supports up to 4MB of RAM, giving you the option to exclude the onboard memory bank using a DIP switch.
-Additionally, this version supports Macintosh 128K models using Apple 128K ROM or ROM-INATOR.
+• Option to exclude the onboard memory bank using a DIP switch.
+(A must for Macintosh 128K).

 • Solder jumpers to select among three memory size configurations (1MB, 2MB, or 4MB).

-• Auxiliary board can be set to restore original configuration and disable the expansion board (Version 3 uses a DIP switch).
+• Auxiliary board can be set to restore original configuration and disable the expansion board (DIP switch).

-• Auxiliary board allows customization of the number of refresh cycles (Standard, Mac Plus style 512 refresh cycles, or 1024 refresh cycles).

 • No extensions or other software are required, and the Mac recognizes all the configured RAM at startup.